Graph-based Summary Statistics for Revealing the Stochastic Gravitational Wave Background in Pulsar Timing Arrays: Summary and Conclusion

 We employed three statistical metrics to evaluate the discrimination capability of each graph measure, namely $AUC$ , ${\rm Welch's}$ $t$-test $p$-value and ${\rm Cohen's}$ $d$, over the empirical distributions of graph-based summary statistics (Figure \ref{fig:network_measures}) computed from 10,000 realizations of mock data.
-By adopting the merit feature vectors, our results demonstrated that the average clustering coefficient and the standard deviation of edge weights can significantly distinguish between the ${\rm Baseline}$ (pure noise) and ${\rm Baseline+CURN}$ cases as depicted in the upper panel of Figure~\ref{fig:eligible_detection}.
-The average node strengths and the edge weight mean were appropriate indicators for monopole and dipole identification (middle panel of Figure~\ref{fig:eligible_detection}).
+By adopting the Discriminative Summary Statistics, our results demonstrated that the average clustering coefficient and the standard deviation of edge weights can significantly distinguish between the ${\rm Baseline}$ (pure noise) and ${\rm Baseline+CURN}$ cases as depicted in the upper panel of Figure~\ref{fig:eligible_detection}.
+The average node strengths and the edge weight mean were appropriate indicators for monopole identification (middle panel of Figure~\ref{fig:eligible_detection}).
 The main and sole indicator of HD was the standard deviation of edge weights (lower panel of Figure~\ref{fig:eligible_detection}).

 We developed the decision strategy (Figure~\ref{fig:strategy}) in such a way that upon observing the imprint of a common signal in the PTRs, we proceed to investigate the nature of the signal.
 Should the HD correlation pattern be approved after excluding other spatial patterns, we claim a detection of SGWB.